Symmetry and Self-Bound Droplets in Dipolar Molecular Gases: Introduction

 In this work, we uncover a symmetry framework for the microwave-dressed dipolar interaction, showing that each combination of interaction parameters belongs to a sextet of degenerate configurations related by coordinate permutations.
 This structure organizes the interaction landscape, revealing where cylindrical symmetry is preserved or broken, and classifying the equilibrium shapes of the cloud.
-We then apply the symmetries to the extended Gross-Pitaevskii equation (eGPE) including beyond meanfield effects, and develop variational solutions that capture the key anisotropy effects.
-Focussing on self-bound droplets, we derive the phase diagram, first in the thermodynamic limit, and then for finite molecule number.
+This symmetry analysis follows directly from the form of the interaction, and is therefore not specific to the later theoretical treatment.
+We then apply the symmetries to the extended Gross-Pitaevskii equation (eGPE) including beyond meanfield effects, and we develop variational solutions that capture the key anisotropy effects.
+The eGPE approach is not valid when $a_s<0$ or in the strongly interacting regime.
+Focusing on self-bound droplets, we derive the phase diagram, first in the thermodynamic limit, and then for finite molecule number.
 We demonstrate the properties of self-bound droplets and compare the energy and peak density to the thermodynamic limit scaling.